sensu/sensu-pagerduty-handler/README.md

 2. Kept as Sensu [secrets][13] and referenced in the handler definition
 3. Defined in the [backend service environment file][14], read in at backend service start.

-Pager team names will be automatically suffixed with configured --pager-team-suffix (default: `_pagerduty_suffix`)
+Pager team names will be automatically suffixed with configured --team-suffix (default: `_pagerduty_suffix`)
-Note: Team name strings should be alphameric and underscores only.
+Note: Pager team name strings should be alphameric and underscores only.
 Groups of illegal characters will be mapped into a single underscore character.
 Ex: `example-_-team` will be converted to `example_team`

 If the team token lookup fails, the explicitly provided token will be used as a fallback if available.

 ##### Example of Check Using Pager Team and Handler Environment Variables:

-First set the pager-team annotation in the check or agent resource.
+First set the team annotation in the check or agent resource.
 ###### Check Snippet:
 ```
 ---